Mental health and wellbeing

 Talk about your worries

 It is quite common to feel worried, scared or helpless about the current situation.
 Remember that this is a difficult time for everyone and sharing how you are feeling and the things you are doing to cope with family and friends can help them too.
-If you don’t feel able to do that, there are people you can speak to via NHS recommended helplines or you could find support groups online to connect with.
+If you don’t feel able to do that, there are people you can speak to via recommended helplines or you could find support groups online to connect with.